 At the far end of this room, the Van Dyke painting, "War and Peace" may be one of the most valuable in the house.
 It is a rare double portrait of brothers-in-law who found themselves on opposite sides in the English Civil War.
 One, a Roundhead, is depicted in somber black while his brother-in-law, the Cavalier (or Royalist) is in sumptuous red silks and lace.

 Visitors to Althorp get to see 20 rooms, each featuring something unique and valuable.
 The Great Room, used today as a formal dining room, is lined with portraits by Rubens, Titian, and Lely.
 Look out, especially, for a small, rare portrait of the doomed Lady Jane Grey.
 It is the only one painted of her during her short lifetime.

 The South Drawing Room is used as a reception room for the Spencer family.
 It's particularly notable for the family portraits by Sir Joshua Reynolds that line the walls.
 Reynolds was a family friend, perhaps shown in the intimate quality of the paintings.
 In all, Althorp has 15 family portraits by Reynolds.

-As you enter the room, look out for the full length portrait of a boy in a black hat, wearing a blue satin sash.
+As you enter the room, look out for the full-length portrait of a boy in a black hat, wearing a blue satin sash.
 This is John Charles, Viscount Althorp, painted when he was four years old in 1786.
 What makes this painting of special interest is John Charles was later photographed as an elderly man.
-He is the only person known to have been painted by Reynolds and, spanning centuries and technolgy, later photographed.
+He is the only person known to have been painted by Reynolds and, spanning centuries and technology, later photographed.

 The Marlborough Room